semrush/intergalactic/website/docs2/patterns/feedback-yes-no/feedback-yes-no-a11y.md

 ---
-title: A11y
+title: FeedbackYesNo
 a11y: AA
-tabs: FeedbackYesNo('feedback-yes-no'), A11y('feedback-yes-no-a11y'), Example('feedback-yes-no-code')
+tabs: Design('feedback-yes-no'), A11y('feedback-yes-no-a11y'), Example('feedback-yes-no-code')
 ---

 ## What pattern has